Manufacture Your Day by MAKING THE ORDINARY COME ALIVE

 If you know how to find joy in the most ordinary things of life, you will feel happier and if you feel good about yourself, it is so much easier to be respectful to the people around you.

-Respect for humanity is such an important principle in lean manufacturing because the biggest resource in any company are the people who work there.
+Respect for humanity is such an important principle in lean manufacturing.
+It’s true, the biggest resource in any company are the people who work there.

 Why not start practising at home?